 About Tiny Earth

 Tiny Earth is a course-based undergraduate research experience (CURE), an international network, and an antibiotic discovery pipeline.
 Tiny Earth’s low-cost curriculum immerses students in the thrill of research.
-It is supported by an instructor training program that has empowered more than 700 instructors to teach it at diverse institutions, ranging from two-year colleges to research universities.
+It is supported by an instructor training program that has empowered more than 800 instructors to teach it at institutions ranging from two-year colleges to research universities.
 Our long-term vision is for every first-year college student to take a research course such as Tiny Earth.
 Research courses lead to positive outcomes similar to those of individual student research projects, with the added benefit of being scalable and therefore able to provide research opportunities to dozens or hundreds of students simultaneously.

 Our Network